Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 When you cast a spell that forces a Strength or a Dexterity :d20-save: saving throw, you can spend 1 Sorcery Point(s) and change the spell's :d20-save: saving throw to target the other Ability Score instead.

-This Metamagic only changes the initial :d20-save: saving throw.
+This Metamagic only changes the initial save.
 Any subsequent :d20-save: Saving Throws target the original Ability Score.

 ---